algoldst/thesis/index.md

 _A triangle wave with faster rise times becomes a sawtooth wave._

 This is useful.
-If we can make the current flow _into_ the capacitor (during charging) _faster_ than the current flowing _out_ of the capacitor (during discharge), then we can create asymmetries in the charging and discharging times.
+If we can make the current flow _into_ the capacitor (while charging) _faster_ than the current flowing _out_ of the capacitor (while discharging), then we can create asymmetries in the charging and discharging times.
 The easiest way to do this is with a **diode**.

 Diodes allow current to flow solely in the direction they point toward, and (mostly) prevent current from flowing backward.
 This gives us the ability to specify unique paths for current flow during the charge and discharge phases.
 In particular, if we place a single diode with no resistors in its feedback path, we'll create a short-circuit that quickly charges the capacitor when the comparator output is high, yet acts like an "open" (disconnect) when the output is low.
 This means that the capacitor will still discharge through the 15kΩ resistor, and current will only follow the short-circuit path through the diode during charging.